Besulba/Prolog-CNF/README.md

 ```Prolog
 cnf(a;b,F).
 ```
-* cnf of two negation
+* cnf of couple negation

 ```Prolog
 cnf(¬(¬(a)),F).